Signup Workflow

 Application Levelhttps://yourapp-yourcompany.us.wristband.dev/signup

-Tenant Levelhttps://yourcustomer-yourapp-yourcompany.us.wristband.dev/signup
+Tenant Levelhttps://tenant1-yourapp-yourcompany.us.wristband.dev/signup

 Custom Domains

-If you had the custom domain auth.yourapp.io enabled for your application, the various signup URLs would look something like the following:
+If you had custom domain auth.yourapp.io enabled for your application, the various signup URLs would look something like the following:

 Signup TypeURL